CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/module_overview.rst

     Concatenates two or more ligand database files into one.
 The output will be saved to a file called ``concat_ligand_db.jsonlines``.

-.. option:: DARTassembler test --path testdir
+.. option:: DARTassembler installtest --path testdir

     Runs a quick test of the ``assembler``, ``ligandfilters`` and ``dbinfo`` module and saves the results in the directory ``testdir``.
 If no directory is specified, the results will not be saved.